-When working with individuals who may be scared or confused by the complexities of the mental health system, it is your experience as a peer that can reassure them and inspire them to continue their own path to recovery.
+When working with individuals who may be scared or confused by the complexities of the mental health system, it is your experience as a peer that can reassure them and inspire them to find hope and maintain resilience.
 Shared experience creates strong relationships.
-As a certified PRS, however, it is your professional responsibility to guarantee that the relationship between you and your peer adheres to a clear, strong ethical code.
-IBC's Code of Ethics exists for the protection of clients, peer recovery specialists and the agencies our certified peers work for, as well as the integrity and professionalism of the field.
+As a certified Peer, however, it is your professional responsibility to guarantee that the relationship between you and your peer adheres to a clear, strong ethical code.
+IBC's Code of Ethics exists for the protection of clients, family members, peers and the agencies our certified peers work for, as well as the integrity and professionalism of the field.